 Approved by the National Council August 11, 2019

 Download a copy of the Risk Management Policies here: Fraternity Regulation 3.6 – Aug.19.Update

-The National Council has adopted three initiatives for implementation during the 2019/2020 academic year.
+The National Council adopted three initiatives for implementation during the 2019/2020 academic year.
+Chapters should have them in place as of July 1, 2020.
 These initiatives respond to: